-I remember as a boy how surprised at Dick McKenna’s appearance as he sped past me on his Hawthorne bicycle.
+I remember as a boy how surprised I was at Dick McKenna’s appearance as he sped past me on his Hawthorne bicycle.
 Word was that he had lost his faith.
 All the guys were talking about it.
 He’d even been to the rectory to talk to Fr.
 Jerry.
 Kids in eighth grade didn’t lose their faith.
 Not at Sacred Heart Elementary School, where Benedictine nuns taught.
-Yet Dick had lost his, and at the time, I was sure his terrible fall from grace would show up in his face or somehow in the way he looked.
+Yet Dick had lost his, and at the time, I was sure his terrible fall from grace would show up on his face or somehow in the way he looked.
 It didn’t.
-The nuns taught us that losing the faith, atheism, was the worst of all possible tragedies that could befall a person.
+The nuns taught us that losing the faith, atheism, was the worst of all possible tragedies.
 It meant going to hell for the unforgivable sin against the Holy Spirit.

 Doubting was bad enough.
 It was an occasion of sin, to be avoided as much as the sin itself.
 If, for example, I questioned that Jesus rose from the dead – if I seriously doubted it, and I knew that my questioning was sincere – then I had to confess it to get the scar against my faith excised from my immortal soul.